h4zzkR/delOS-core/README.md

 > switch off light <br>
 < turnLightOff <br>
 `
+# Intent tags parsing

 # Changelog
+- refactoring and moving to pytorch
 - Added ability to learn from custom created yaml datasets with small count of examples
 - Divided theese models for two separete models, will use a lot of taggers for a lot of intents
 - Added first code for NLU: Intent detection and tags extraction